rexx-p/gatsby-starter-netlify-cms/src/pages/about/index.md

 ---
-templateKey: 'about-page'
+templateKey: index-page
-path: /about
-title: About our values
-image: /img/home-jumbotron.jpg
-heading: About us
-subheading: Onitir help businesses elevate their value.
+title: Onitir - DC WebTech
+logo: /img/logo.png
+banner: /img/flavor_wheel.jpg
+heading: We Create Perfect Brand Good Values
+subheading: Bring your ideas to life with us
+aboutUs:
+  title: ONITIR HELP BUSINESSES ELEVATE THEIR VALUE.
   description: >
     Over the years, a wide range of developments and innovations in the global IT arena have led to many new IT-enabled devices and services being produced.
 Moreover, there is need for IT today, not just in urban areas but rural regions as well.
-extra: >
-     Over the years, a wide range of develop ments and innovations in the global IT arena have led to many new IT-enabled devices and services being produced.
-aboutUs:
-  title: Why Kaldi
+  img1: /img/tile-gallery/03.jpg
+  img2: /img/tile-gallery/01.jpg
+  img3: /img/tile-gallery/02.jpg
+  counter1: "80"
+  counter2: "80"
+experience:
+  total: 32
+  title: YEARS OF EXPERIENCE
   description: >
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
+    As a result, most of us need to know how to use computers.
+Our knowledge of computers.
+projects:
+  total: 99
+  title: PROJECT DONE TOGETHER
+  description: >
+    As a result, most of us need to know how to use computers.
+Our knowledge of computers.
+quoteImage: /img/cta/cta-img.png
 ---
-### Shade-grown coffee
-Coffee is a small tree or shrub that grows in the forest understory in its wild form, and traditionally was grown commercially under other trees that provided shade.
-The forest-like structure of shade coffee farms provides habitat for a great number of migratory and resident species.

-### Single origin
-Single-origin coffee is coffee grown within a single known geographic origin.
-Sometimes, this is a single farm or a specific collection of beans from a single country.
-The name of the coffee is then usually the place it was grown to whatever degree available.

-### Sustainable farming
-Sustainable agriculture is farming in sustainable ways based on an understanding of ecosystem services, the study of relationships between organisms and their environment.
-What grows where and how it is grown are a matter of choice and careful consideration for nature and communities.

-### Direct sourcing
-Direct trade is a form of sourcing practiced by some coffee roasters.
-Advocates of direct trade practices promote direct communication and price negotiation between buyer and farmer, along with systems that encourage and incentivize quality.

-### Reinvest profits
-We want to truly empower the communities that bring amazing coffee to you.
-That’s why we reinvest 20% of our profits into farms, local businesses and schools everywhere our coffee is grown.
-You can see the communities grow and learn more about coffee farming on our blog.